understandable-machine-intelligence-lab/Quantus/docs/source/getting_started/getting_started_example.md

 ### Quantus metrics

-Quantus implements XAI evaluation metrics from different categories, e.g., Faithfulness, Localisation, Robustness, etc., which all inherit from the base `quantus.Metric` class.
+Quantus implements XAI evaluation metrics from different categories, e.g., Faithfulness, Localisation and Robustness etc which all inherit from the base `quantus.Metric` class.
 To apply a metric to your setting (e.g., [Max-Sensitivity](https://arxiv.org/abs/1901.09392)) it first needs to be instantiated: